+Purpose and scope

-Purpose and scopeThe Marine Operations Manual (MOM) provides a description about Terminale Gnl Adriatico Srl (ALNG) Marine Activities.
-These, as well as all other ALNG activities, are subject to the procedures and processes as described in ALNG's Safety, Security, Health and Environmental Management System (SHEMS).
+The Marine Operations Manual (MOM) provides a description about Terminale Gnl Adriatico Srl (also known by the name ALNG) Marine activities.
+These, as well as all other activities, are subject to the procedures and processes as described in Safety, Security, Health and Environmental Management System (SHEMS).
 SHEMS principles should be observed in the MOM's implementation and stewardship.

-The MOM is intended to assist ALNG's organizations in:
+The MOM is intended to assist organizations in:

-- Pre-contract vessel and operator assessment. - Daily operations involving planning, developing, and conducting the safe and efficient marine activities of the ALNG chartered vessels. - LNG unloading operations.
+- Pre-contract vessel and operator assessment. - Daily operations involving planning, developing, and conducting the safe and efficient marine activities of chartered vessels. - Liquefied Natural Gas Carrier (LNGc) unloading operations.

-It covers chartered vessels supporting Offshore Operations, which include:
+It covers chartered vessels supporting Offshore & Onshore Operations, which include: